omeka/classic-enduser/Plugins/Contribution_3.md

 Remember to save changes.

-### Older versions
+#### Older versions
 If you are running Contribution versions 3.0.3 or lower, the Contributor Anonymity settings will be a single checkbox instead of two:

 ![shows the differences between the versions](../doc_files/plugin_images/contribution_compare.png)

 *Use 'Simple' Options*: requires that contributors only provide an email address.
 Select this option if you have set up the Guest User plugin enabling “instant access.”

-If you would like to collect additional information from users, see below.
+The Simple Options are equvialent to selecting "Allow non-registered contributions" but not "Allow anonymous contributions" on newer versions of the plugin.

 ### Contributions
 This  tab is where you can view all submissions through the public contribution form.
 From this screen, it is possible to review and make items public or change their status.
 All contributions through the form will also be available to browse and search on from the Items tab in your Omeka site.